collocations.org

 cling to, keep alive, live in

-keeping alive the hope that a peace settlement might be found | I haven''t yet found a flat, but I live in hope.
+I haven't yet found a place to rent, but I live in hope.

 not hold out

-I don''t hold out much hope of finding a buyer.
+I don't hold out much hope of finding a buyer.

 abandon, give up, lose

-I didn''t give up hope of being released.
+I didn't give up hope of being released.

-The use of fish oil to treat cancer has brought fresh hope to millions of sufferers. | This announcement has raised hopes that the crisis may be coming to an end.
+The use of fish oil to treat cancer has brought fresh hope to millions of sufferers.

-boost
+boost (esp.
+BrE)

 The latest job figures have boosted hopes for the economy.

-jeopardize | dash, destroy, kill (off), shatter, wreck
+crush, dash, destroy, end, kill, kill off, shatter, wreck (esp.
+BrE)

-HOPE + VERB
+hope + VERB

 lie, rest

-Her only hope lay in escape. | Their main hopes rest on their new striker.
+Their main hopes rest on their new striker.

 grow, rise